Defence Forces of Georgia

-History
+History of the Defence Forces

 Establishment and early years

-On December 20, 1990, President Zviad Gamsakhurdia ordered the creation of what is now the Defence Forces.
+On 20 December 1990, President Zviad Gamsakhurdia ordered the creation of what is now the Defence Forces.
 In January 1991, Soviet President Mikhail Gorbachev and Supreme Soviet Chairman Anatoly Lukyanov, demanded that Gamsakhurdia to stop the creation of the National Guard.
 The first military parade of the National Guard was held at Boris Paichadze Stadium on 30 April 1991, where for the first time in 70 years, Georgians swore allegiance to the Georgian people.
 This day is today commemorated as Defence Forces Day.

 The new military was mainly manned by volunteers as well as ethnically Georgian officers who were serving in Soviet Army at the time.
 The transfer of former Transcaucasian Military District facilities, weapons and formations located in Georgia, which began in early 1992, lasted until 1997.
-On April 30, 1992, an agreement was signed on the transfer of military units and facilities by the heads of the defense ministries of the Russian Federation and Georgia.
+On 30 April 1992, an agreement was signed on the transfer of military units and facilities by the heads of the defence ministries of the Russian Federation and Georgia.
 According to it, Georgia received the following formations: